-Figure 3-13: ACEmanager: Status > Applications
+Figure 3-15: ACEmanager: Status > Applications

 Field Description Data Service Data Service field displays "Available (under usage limit)" if the configured usage limit has not been exceeded.
-Available RAM (KB) Available RAM in kilobytes (1000 bytes), updated every 30 seconds Available Flash (KB) Available Flash on the user partition in kilobytes (1024 bytes), updated every 30 seconds CPU Load (Last 15 minutes) CPU load, averaged over the last 15 minutes and updated every 30 seconds The CPU load relates to how many applications are attempting to execute in parallel over the 15-minute period.
+Available RAM (KB) Available RAM in kilobytes (1000 bytes), updated every 30 seconds Available Flash (KB) Available Flash on the user partition in kilobytes (1024 bytes), updated every 30 second CPU Load (Last 15 minutes) CPU load, averaged over the last 15 minutes and updated every 30 seconds The CPU load relates to how many applications are attempting to execute in parallel over the 15-minute period.
 If the load is greater than 1, some applications are waiting for CPU capacity to become available and may be delayed in launching.
-ALEOS Application Framework Whether ALEOS Application Framework is enabled or disabled Serial Port Reserved Reservation of the serial port: Disabled (default) Enabled QCOM DM Port Resource Reserve Reservation of the QCOM DM port: Disabled (default) Enabled
+ALEOS Application Framework Whether ALEOS Application Framework is enabled or disabled Serial Port Reserved Reservation of the serial port: Disabled (default) Enabled